Tomáš Kyzlink

-Tomáš Kyzlink (born 18 June 1993) is a Czech basketball player for Jilin Northeast Tigers of the Chinese Basketball Association (CBA).
+Tomáš Kyzlink (born 18 June 1993) is a Czech basketball player for Jiaozuo Cultural Tourism of the National Basketball League.

 Professional career

 He averaged 12.7 points per game during the 2019–20 season with Virtus Roma.

 Kyzlink signed a 1+1 contract with Pallacanestro Reggiana on 27 June 2020.
 He used the exit option, and therefore left the team, at the end of the season.

 On 20 September 2021, Kyzlink returned to Czech Republic signing with USK Praha.

 On 3 January 2023, he signed with Limoges CSP.

 On 9 January 2024, he signed with Anwil Włocławek of the Polish Basketball League (PLK).

 In 2024, National Basketball League season, Kyzlink played 22 games for Jiangsu Yannan Suke, he won 3-point scoring leader by averaged 3.8 3-point per game.

 On 19 October 2024, Kyzlink signed with Jilin Northeast Tigers of the Chinese Basketball Association (CBA).

 National team career

 He participated at the EuroBasket 2017.